As your team works with Lightrun, they can dynamically insert logs to track information based on a variety of conditions.

 Once a log is inserted into the application, it is printed with the help of the

-At the same time, a developer might want to see the log output and search and filter directly from the IDE as they work, while other users might want to see the list of logs from the app in table format.
+At the same time, a developer might want to see the log output and search and filter directly from the IDE as they work, while other users might want to see the list of logs from the web interface in table format.

 Users can control the piping of the output from the plugin.

-Depending on configuration, all relevant information from any Lightrun actions that are added to the agents appears in the developers' consoles, in the app or in both.
+Depending on configuration, all relevant information from any logs that are added to your applications appears in the developers' consoles, in the web interface or in both.
 If piped only to the plugin, data will not appear in the web interface, and vice versa.

-To view logs from the app, first ensure you've configured piping from the plugin.
-Only data that has been configured to pipe to the app or to the app and the IDE appears in the app, meaning that if developers add actions with plugin piping only, that data does not appear here.
+To view logs from the web interface, first ensure you've configured piping from the plugin.
+Only data that has been configured to pipe to the web interface or to the web interface and the IDE appears in the app, meaning that if developers add actions with plugin piping only, that data does not appear here.